-Allow at least two weeks before you arrive in Turkey.
-This multiple entry e-Visa costs USD60 as is valid for 90 days.
+Allow at least two weeks before you arrive in Turkey for the e-visa to be issued.
 Please note, visa costs can change at any time and with little notice depending on the political climate of the region.

-Foreigners entering Turkey must carry a passport with at least 60 days validity beyond the expiry date of their visa.
+Foreigners entering Turkey must carry a passport with at least 60 days' validity beyond the expiry date of their visa.

 Mobile phone coverage is good in Turkey, especially in large cities.
 Coverage may not be available in more remote areas.
 Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile.

 Absolutely.
-All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
+All passengers travelling with Intrepid are required to purchase travel insurance before the start of their tour.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
-It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
+It's important to remember that what may be acceptable behaviour, dress and language in your own country may not be appropriate in another.
 Please keep this in mind while travelling.